-Contrary to popular belief, Carbon Offsets and Carbon Credits are not the same thing.
+Contrary to popular belief, Carbon Offsets and Carbon Credits are not the same things.
 Carbon Credits (sometimes known as Carbon Compensation) are permits that a company can buy, sell, or trade, which allows it to emit a certain amount of carbon dioxide.
-Carbon Credits are a big incentive for companies to reduce their CO2 emissions, because they can then sell their extra credits for a profit.
+Carbon Credits are a big incentive for companies to reduce their CO2 ¬emissions because they can then sell their extra credits for a profit.
 Increasing the price of carbon credits is one way to further incentivize CO2 reductions.

 However, offsets are used to eliminate the emissions already produced.
-These can be purchased by individuals or businesses, and their flexibility and positive impact on the planet are effective in helping lower you footprint.
+These can be purchased by individuals or businesses, and their flexibility and positive impact on the planet are effective in helping lower your footprint.

 Top 4 Most Popular Types of Carbon Offsets Explained and Examples of Each

-There are four primary (most popular) ways that are working to erase CO2 emissions from our atmosphere.
+There are four primaries (most popular) ways that are working to erase CO2 emissions from our atmosphere.
 While these projects are the most common, there are countless sub-types of carbon offsets other than these four categories.

 1. Renewable Energy

-If a green energy source is going to be considered renewable, then it must be able to be replenished on a human time-scale.
+If a green energy source is going to be considered renewable, then it must be able to be replenished on a human time scale.
 Because these energy sources can be replenished, renewable energy programs work to divert energy reliance from GHG emitting fossil fuels.